-The sites are majorly cleared of native vegetation.
-Tests of significance completed for the sites conclude the proposal is unlikely to cause significant impacts to any threatened species and does not trigger entry into the BOS.
+The site is majorly cleared of native vegetation.
+Tests of significance completed for the site conclude the proposal is unlikely to cause significant impacts to any threatened species and does not trigger entry into the BOS.
 There is no requirement for the proponent to offset biodiversity impacts associated with this proposal or to prepare a BAR or BDAR.